-The Hawaiʻi ADoP is an entrepreneurial and results-oriented individual who thrives in a fast-paced, results-oriented office.
+The Hawaii ADoP is an entrepreneurial and results-oriented individual who thrives in a fast-paced, results-oriented office.
 The position will manage independent and collaborative projects that support the creation, protection, and enhancement of parks, trails, and public lands.
-The ADoP is adept in working with leadership throughout an organization, and will work closely with colleagues across multiple geographies, volunteers, and with the Hawaiʻi team.
-Together, staff identify gift opportunities, create donor strategies, and close gifts by working effectively with board and non-board volunteers on various committees.
+The ADoP is adept in working with leadership throughout an organization, and will work closely with colleagues across multiple geographies, different departments, volunteers, and with the Hawaii program team.

-20% Communications, Donor Relations, and Events: Plans and implements regular communications to donors, and provides relevant local content for use with the organization’s annual giving program, website, annual report, and other publications and collateral materials.
-Serve as philanthropy lead in executing the fundraising strategy for Hawaiʻi fundraising event(s).
-This includes managing and directing volunteers, committees, activities, and vendors that ensure the event(s) achieves its fundraising, cultivation, and stewardship goals.
+10% Communications, Donor Relations, and Events: Plan and implement regular communications to donors.
+Serve as philanthropy lead in strategy and execution of Hawaii fundraising events.
+This includes managing and directing volunteers, committees, activities, staff engagement and vendors to ensure that events achieve fundraising, cultivation, and stewardship goals.

-Carry a balanced portfolio of 80-100 prospects with the capacity to make gifts between $10,000 and $100,000, and effectively move them through the four donor stages (qualification, cultivation, solicitation, stewardship).
+Carry a balanced portfolio of approximately 100 prospects with the capacity to make gifts between $10,000 and $100,000+ and effectively move them through four stages (qualification, cultivation, solicitation, stewardship).

-Contribute to Philanthropy’s overall success by assuring individual, team, and budget goals are met or exceeded.
+Contribute to Philanthropy’s overall success by assuring budget and goals are met or exceeded.

-Develop and implement individual annual and long-range work plans in coordination with the West Region Director of Philanthropy.
+Develop and implement annual and long-range work plans in coordination with the Pacific Region Director of Philanthropy.